microsoft/onnxruntime/docs/genai/api/c.md

 ### Generate next token

-Generates the next token based on the computed logits using the greedy search.
+Generates the next token based on the computed logits using the configured generation parameters.

 #### Parameters